pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Yippee!
-We have removed the `points` from my record.
+We have removed `points` from my record.

-#### Upsertion - What the?
+#### Upsertion

-Upsert is a new term here.
-It is a short form of if it is found, update it, if not, insert it.
-So, when you try to find a match in your records that is not actually there, but you want to make at least an insert operation, no matter what, then it is called an upsertion.
+**Upsert** is a new term here and it's a combination of `update` and `insert`.
+Upserting is similar to saying, "if a record is present, update it, otherwise, insert it."
+An upsertion occurs when you try to find a match in the database, can't find it, and insert a vlaue instead of simply returning.
 Let's consider the same example, where we have three records and we'll try to update a non-existent record, say the student "Baahubali".

 ```language-javascript
 db.students.update({